simplex-chat/simplex-chat/edge-messaging.md

 Connection is defined by unique ID (`CID`).
 Sender key (`SK`) is used by the server to verify sender's requests to send messages.
 Recipient key (`RK`) is used by the server to verify requests to retrieve messages.

+## Alternative flow to establish unidirectional connection

+When Alice and Bob already have a secure duplex (bi-directional) communication channel that allows conveniently send two out-of-band messages, a flow with smaller number of steps to establish the connection can be used.

+TODO

 ## Elements of the generic edge-messaging protocol

 - defines only message-passing protocol: